Radiation Therapy

 What is radiation therapy?

-Radiation oncologists use radiation to eradicate cancer cells, reduce their growth or relieve symptoms of cancer.
 Radiation therapy works by damaging cancer cells while limiting the impact to healthy cells.
 It works because cancer cells are more sensitive to radiation than healthy, normal cells.
 When a small dose of radiation is given each day over several weeks, normal cells can recover from the radiation, but cancer cells cannot.
 It is typically a painless treatment, similar to having an x-ray, and is only delivered to the part of the body being treated.

 How is radiation therapy delivered?